+The Varsity Centre is a state-of-the art facility which includes a 5,000-seat stadium, 400m eight-lane outdoor track, a throws area, and a state-of the-art artificial turf field which is domed for winter use.

+Goldring Centre

-The Varsity Centre is a state-of-theart facility which includes a 5,000-seat stadium, 400m eight-lane track, state-ofthe-art artificial turf field and a dome for winter use.
-When all phases are complete, Varsity Centre will encompass an integrated high performance and teaching facility, where research informs teaching, coaching, co-curricular sports, general physical activity and community outreach.
+Scheduled for completion in September 2014, the Goldring Centre for High Performance Sport will encompass a state-of-the-art field house for basketball and volleyball with seating for 2,000 as well as facilities for strength and conditioning, sport science and sport medicine.
+Situated across the street from the Varsity Centre, these two complexes will encompass an integrated high performance and teaching facility, where research informs teaching, coaching, co-curricular sports, general physical activity and community outreach.